kotamorishi/weather-impression/README.md

 ```

 watcher.py handling button press and update config.txt(mode and one time message)
+I will change watcher.py to run it every one hour.

 # Fonts
 These fonts are already included in this project.